leggedrobotics/RaiSimUnity/README.md

 The following Unity plugins are already included in the project.
 - [SimpleFileBrowser](https://assetstore.unity.com/packages/tools/gui/runtime-file-browser-113006)

-The following Unity package dependencies are imported by [Packages/manifest.json](Packages/manifest.json).
+The following Unity packages are imported by Unity Package Manager automatically: see [Packages/manifest.json](Packages/manifest.json)
 - [UnityMeshImporter](https://github.com/eastskykang/UnityMeshImporter)

 The followings are optional dependencies